DSteinerSG/HSG_Hangman_Group_Project/README.md

 # HSG_Group_Project
 This is a project for the HSG Programming Group assignment.
+Luca Gmür, Dejan Sajlovic and Daniel Steiner worked on this assignement.

 The group project focuses on creating a simple text-based implementation of the classic word-guessing game known as HANGMAN.
 Players have to guess a secret word by inputting individual letters within a limited number of attempts.
 The number of attempts depend on the difficulty level chosen by each player.
 If a player decides to play competitevely he is able to earn a certificate if he correctly guesses three words in a row.